By Edward Kliszus

-The songs emerge through a stream of consciousness hovering over a continuum of reality, denial, and transition from an adult-centered to child-centered life.
+The songs emerge through a stream of consciousness hovering over a continuum of reality, denial, and transition from an adult-centered to a child-centered life.

-The Narrator announces, “we’re pregnant!” and the troupe launches into the first song, “We’re Pregnant,” and “while we’ll get going and power through,” no more booze and Monday Mimosas with single friends.
+The Narrator announces, “We’re pregnant!” and the troupe launches into the first song, “We’re Pregnant,” and “while we’ll get going and power through,” no more booze and Monday Mimosas with single friends.

 It’s time for “I Held My Baby,” birthing classes, breathe, vitamins, no alcohol or caffeine, no non-pasteurized foods, and no deli meats.
 It’s an “I Know How to Breathe” and “Power Through” reprise.